What are Gap Year Loans?

 You will then agree on an amount for your loan and receive the funds into your account.
 However, the lender may ask that you provide some additional documents to process your application further.

 After you have received the money into your account, you are required to repay the amount monthly, over instalments that you have previously agreed with the lender.

-The Pro’s and Con’s of Going on a Gap Year The Benefits and Drawbacks of a Gap Year
+The Pro’s and Con’s of Going on a Gap Year

 Regardless if you have been dreaming of going on your gap year for a while or just decided recently, you should know the ins and outs of the endeavour before making a final decision and taking out a loan to go travelling.
 Because like most things, there are pros and cons.
 Luckily, we have done the hard work for you – here are the benefits and drawbacks!

 What are the Pros?